k33g/seven/README.md

   ```
 - You can specify the path of the config file with the `--config` option flag.
 - You can create a text file with the result of the completion with the `--output` option flag.
+- ✋ You can override the LLM name with the `--llm` option flag.

 ## Add a system message to the manifest